Skip to main content

 Storage typePersistenceUse case

-CheckpointingBacked up to cloud storageModel checkpoints, training artifacts you want to deploy or download.
+CheckpointingBacked up to cloud storageModel checkpoints and artifacts you want to deploy or download.

 Ephemeral storageCleared after job completesTemporary files, intermediate outputs.